aceberg/my-dockerfiles/ss-redir/README.md

 # ss-redir

-Container with shadowsocks-libev in nat client mode.
+Shadowsocks-libev client in nat mode

 ## Config
 Set the following env variables from your Shadowsocks server